 The default LLC tax status is better for small businesses that reinvest profit to grow their business.
-An S corp is better for businesses that have profit left over to pay owners a reasonable salary and at least $10,000 in distributions.
+An S corp is better for businesses that have profit left over to pay owners a reasonable salary and at least $20,000 in annual distributions.

 For more information, see our LLC vs. S Corp guide.

 Yes, an S corp owner must take a reasonable salary per IRS guidelines.
 Reasonable is defined as being a fair market salary for the work performed.

 For more information, see our What is an S Corporation guide.